peterjbunyan/AASAP-hardware/README.md

       SUI 1     ; Subtract the immediate value (1) from the A Register JNZ loop  ; If the result was not zero, jump to loop JMP       ; Jump to start

+The board connected at the top of the image is a bootloader based on an Arduino Nano.
+It can write to and read from RAM, and provides a clock for the AASAP.